Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: Sketching Kernels Machines with Lipschitz-Continuous Losses

 Problem \eqref{eq:sketch_feature_map_pb} thus writes as a linear problem with respect to the feature maps induced by the sketch, generalizing the results established in \citet{Yang_NIPS2012_621bf66d} for sub-sampling sketches.
 When considering multiple outputs, it is also possible to derive a linear feature map version when the kernel is decomposable.
 These feature maps are of the form $\mathbf{z}_{S} \otimes M^{1/2}$, yielding matrices of size $n d \times r d$ that are prohibitive in terms of space, see \cref{apx:complexity}.
 Note that an alternative way is to see sketching as a projection of the $k(\cdot, x_i)$ into $\reals^r$ \citep{chatalic2021mean}.
 Instead, we directly learn $\Gamma$.
 For both single and multiple output problems, we consider losses not differentiable everywhere in \cref{sec:exps} and apply ADAM Stochastic Subgradient Descent \citep{kingma2014adam} for its ability to handle large datasets.

 \begin{remark} In the previous sections, sketching is always leveraged in primal problems.
 However, for some of the loss functions we consider, dual problems are usually more attractive \citep{cortes1995support,laforgue2020duality}.
 This naturally raises the question of investigating the interplay between sketching and duality on the algorithmic level.
-Due to space limitations, this discussion is postponed to \cref{apx:dual}. \end{remark}
+More details can be found in \cref{apx:dual}. \end{remark}